 - CT scanning involves x-rays.
 Female patients who are or might be pregnant must inform a member of staff in advance.
-The amount of radiation used is more than an ordinary x-ray of the chest or body and is equal to the natural radiation we receive from the atmosphere over a period of approximately three years. - Many CT examinations involve you having a CT dye/contrast injected into a vein in order to increase the amount of information obtained from the scan.
-The injection typically causes a brief warm feeling, but can cause an allergic reaction in a small number of people.
+The amount of radiation used is more than an ordinary x-ray of the chest or body and is equal to the natural radiation we receive from the atmosphere over a period of approximately three years. - Many CT examinations involve you having a contrast medium injected into a vein in order to increase the amount of information obtained from the scan.
+The injection usually causes nothing more than a warm feeling passing around your body, but can cause an allergic reaction in a small number of people.
 The MRT will have a safety checklist for you to fill out before your scan.
-If you need to be premedicated prior to the injection, the ordering healthcare practitioner will prescribe the necessary medications ahead of time.